 However, where License Plating really comes into its own is in its scalability for large enterprise operations.
 For example, a set of 100 items may be grouped into a single box, which is then assigned its own license plate.
-That box is packed onto a pallet of other boxes, each with their own LP, and then the pallet itself is given a LP as well.
-Those pallets are loaded onto a truck load (the truckload is given its own LP), which goes onto a train containing 14 other truckloads (all 15 under another LP), and then 10 of those trains are then loaded onto a cargo ship, which also has been assigned its own LP.
+That box is packed onto a pallet of other boxes, each with its own LP, and then the pallet itself is given an LP as well.
+Those pallets are loaded onto a truckload (the truckload is given its own LP), which goes onto a train containing 14 other truckloads (all 15 under another LP), and then 10 of those trains are then loaded onto a cargo ship, which also has been assigned its own LP.

 When that cargo ship arrives at its destination, the entire shipload can be received in a quick and easy barcode scan.
 Instead of having to spend time scanning all 1-Million items individually, the warehouse only has to scan the shipload’s license plate—that is, once.
 In that scenario, the time saving represents a factor of 1,000,000:1.
 (Of course, not all scenarios will be that extreme.)